j-stach/nixberry-pi5/README.md

 Omitting any of the following options will cause the script to follow its default behavior.

 #### Options for installation:
-- `-f` Configure NixOS to use flakes, and include the Pi-supported kernel as a flake.
+- `-f` Configure NixOS to use a flakes to define the system, and include the Pi-supported kernel as a flake.
 - `-m` Confifure NixOS to use Home Manager.
 If `-f`, it will include Home Manager as its own flake.
 - `-h` Include `hyprland` (with `hyprpaper` and `swaylock`) as the desktop environment, and install `alacritty` as the default terminal emulator.
 If `-m`, it will configure Hyprland using Home Manager instead of `hyprland.conf`.

 #### Additional options:
 - `--swap=X` Use *X* to set the size of the swap partition (in GB).
 For simplicity's sake and to preserve the longevity of the SD card, the choices for X are limited to `2` (default), `1`, and `0`.
+However, if you bully me enough, I am willing to change my mind about this.
 Setting X to 0 will format the card without a swap partition.

 #### Example: